-Welcome to the Nursing Department at Utica College!
+Welcome to the Nursing Department at Utica University!

 1. Liberal Education Foundation: Assimilate theories and concepts from liberal education into generalist foundation practice.